Advertiser Disclosure

 Harry Reid International Airport Terminal 1 Level 2.
 Image Credit: Harry Reid International Airport

-The Terminal 1 Esplanade is on the upper level with a food court, shops, security checkpoints, and the airport tram station.
+The Terminal 1 esplanade is on the upper level, and it includes a food court, shops, security checkpoints, and the airport tram station.

 A Gate Departure Area